-Step 2: After bringing the cursor to cell G2, we need to click on Shift + Ctrl + Left arrow + Down Arrow.
-As soon as we do that the whole area combining all rows and columns get selected.
+Step 2: After bringing the cursor to cell G2, we need to click Shift + Ctrl + Left arrow + Down Arrow.
+When we do that, the whole area combining all rows and columns gets selected.

-Step 3: Press Enter key, we get the following result.
+Step 3: Press Enter key, and we get the following result.

 Example #6 – Sum Function Used for Selective Products from a List

-Another use of a sum function is by using 2 functions together that is Sum and IF.
+Another use of a sum function is using 2 functions together, Sum and IF.
 Let us learn about that with the help of the following example.

 Step 1: Enter SUMIF Formula in cell C2.

-Step 2: Press Enter key, the following result is displayed.
+Step 2: Press Enter key, and the following result is displayed.

 Things to Remember

 - The function sum can be used for adding as many numbers as provided.
-If multiple rows and columns have to be summed up, we can navigate through Shift + Ctrl + Arrow keys pertaining to our selection area.
+If multiple rows and columns must be summed up, we can navigate through Shift + Ctrl + Arrow keys to our selection area.

-- For selective numbers to be summed up we should use Sum(Number 1, Number 2,.……………) as shown in Example 2.
-However, if we have been to choose from products and sum up the numbers from corresponding rows, then the usage of SUMIF function is recommended as explained in Example 6.
+- For selective numbers to be summed up, we should use Sum(Number 1, Number 2,.……………) as shown in Example 2.
+However, if we have been to choose from products and sum up the numbers from corresponding rows, then the SUMIF function is recommended, as explained in Example 6.

 This is a guide on How to Sum Multiple Rows in Excel.
-Here we discuss How to Sum Multiple Rows in Excel along with practical examples and downloadable excel template.
+Here we discuss How to Sum Multiple Rows in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –